Orama-Interactive/Pixelorama-Docs/docs/concepts/project.md

 sidebar_label: Project
 ---

-In Pixelorama, the term "Project" refers to the entire sprite, which contains all of the frames it might have.
+In Pixelorama, the term "Project" refers to the entire sprite, which contains all of the frames and layers it might have.
 Each project can be saved as a `.pxo` file.
 Multiple projects can be opened in Pixelorama at the same time, with each one having its own tab.

-A Project contains the following properties:
+A project contains the following properties:
-- A set of frames for animations, along with their duration, animation tags and FPS, as well as multiple layers.
-Frames and layers intersect and create [cels](cel), which are the editable images themselves of the project.
-- A [size](../user_manual/transforming/#scale) - width and height - in pixels.
-- A name.
+- The image data of each individual [cel](cel).
+- The properties of the project itself, such as its name, size and FPS (frames per second).
+- All of the properties of frames, [layers](layer), cels, animation tags, [guides](../user_manual/user_interface/canvas/#rulers-and-guides).
 - [Brushes](brush) that are local to that specific project.
-- [Guides](../user_manual/user_interface/canvas/#rulers-and-guides) - lines that help you draw.

 ## Saving a project
 See [this page](../user_manual/save_and_export/#saving) to learn how to save a project.